Photography by Issey Gladstone

 About

-Award-winning writer and editor, specialising in project-based work across disciplines including journalism, literature and the screen.
+Award-winning writer, editor and podcaster, specialising in project-based work across disciplines including journalism, literature, audio and screen.

 Experienced podcaster, event host, speaker and panellist.
 Commercial clients include BAFTA, Exposure, Nike and Channel 4.
-Scott Trust alumnus, and winner of the Georgina Henry Award for Innovation in Journalism.
+Scott Trust alumnus, winner of the Georgina Henry Award for Innovation in Journalism, winner of the Tenacious Award for journalism, and shortlisted for the prestigious Paul Foot Award for investigative journalism.